-The heritage of northern Graham Island area is showcased in the Dixon Entrance Maritime Museum that is housed in a restored heritage building, which was originally the community's first hospital built in 1914.
+The human heritage of northern Graham Island area is showcased in the Dixon Entrance Maritime Museum that is housed in a restored heritage building, which was originally the community's first hospital built in 1914.
 The Museum offers a look back at the early settlement and maritime history.

 Masset has two schools, Tahayghen Elementary School and Gudangaay Tlaats'gaa Naay Secondary School operated by School District 50, and Old Massett is home to the Chief Mathews Elementary School.
 Enrollment in School District 50 schools has declined almost 50% since 2000/2001 from almost 1,000 students to just over 500.
-Masset no longer has a licensed daycare, which existed up until 2017 with eight fulltime equivalent spaces.
+Licensed daycare service has been intermittent in Masset, and the most recent one, with eight fulltime equivalent spaces, closed in 2017.
 Northwest Community College has a satellite campus in Masset with offerings that are developed in response to demand.